Daymorelah/frontEndTssk/README.md

  * install [Node js](https://nodejs.org/en/)
  * Clone the repository `https://github.com/Daymorelah/frontEndTssk.git`
  * `CD` into the project directory
- * Run `npm install` to install dependencies
+ * Run `yarn install` to install dependencies
- * Run `npm start` to get the app started on your local machine.
+ * Run `yarn start` to get the app started on your local machine.

 ## Contributing
 * Fork this repository